flatiron-school/DS-Deloitte-02062023/Spark and MapReduce on AWS/README.md

 <img src = "images/s3-buckets.png" width = "70%" />

-Using the `Upload` button in the interface, the `csv` and `.py` files are added to the bucket called `health-violations-script`, whereas the `logs` and `restaurant_violation_results` folders are automatically added as an artifact of the EMR cluster running our script in the cloud:
+Using the `Upload` button in the interface, the `csv` and `.py` files are added to the bucket called `health-violations-script`, whereas the `logs` folder is automatically added as an artifact of the EMR cluster running our script in the cloud:

 <img src = "images/s3-bucket.png" width = "70%" />